A Guide To Miami’s “Super Cute Reasonably Priced Restaurants To Catch Up With A Few Friends” guide image

 A Guide To Miami’s “Super Cute Reasonably Priced Restaurants To Catch Up With A Few Friends”

-20 spots for finally meeting up with those people you haven’t seen in six months.
+Where to finally meet up with those people you haven’t seen in six months.

-But sometimes, there are situations that just don’t fit into a concise, predetermined category.
-And there is one such genre of restaurant we keep hearing about over and over again—at parties, in group texts, or in crowded ride-shares when we accidentally click the “pool” option.
-It’s what we’ve come to call the “Super Cute Reasonably Priced Restaurant To Catch Up With A Few Friends” (SCRPRTCUWFF).
+Sometimes, there are situations that just don’t fit into a concise, predetermined category.
+And one such genre of restaurant we keep hearing about over and over again is what we’ve come to call the “Super Cute Reasonably Priced Restaurant To Catch Up With A Few Friends” (SCRPRTCUWFF).
 In general, SCRPRTCUWFFs are:

 • Somewhat quiet.